KennedyIDK/bash-scripts/backup-scripts/backhome/README.md

 ### Requirements

-**rsync**:
-The script uses rsync to copy files and directories to the backup location. rsync is pre-installed on many sytems, but can be installed if necessary.
+The script uses `rsync` to copy files and directories to the backup location. rsync is pre-installed on many sytems, but can be installed if necessary.

 To verify if you have rsync installed, run:
 ```sh